 Accessibility: From Awareness to Action

-Beginning March 9th, a 3-part series that couples interactive webinars with one-on-one consulting time, all designed to increase accessibility of programming.
+A 3-part series that couples interactive webinars with one-on-one consulting time, all designed to increase accessibility of programming.

 Accessibility: From Awareness to Action is a three-part training series designed as a deep-dive into creating more accessible non-profit programming.
 While Inclusive Arts Vermont’s expertise lies within the arts community, this training would be beneficial to any organization looking to increase accessibility for people with disabilities.